 You’ve probably heard of it, but what are some emotional intelligence examples?
-Seems everyone is focused on improving their physical health these days, and we often forget about strengthening our emotional intelligence skills!
+We tend to put more effort into our physical health, but what about our emotional strength?
+How can we improve our emotional intelligence skills!

 How emotionally strong are you?
 I wasn’t sure how to answer that!
 Understanding and managing our emotions effectively isn’t always easy, but after reading this I’ll have you on your way to becoming an emotional powerhouse!
 Think of this as a workout for your mind!
 It might not be able to give you the abs you want, but I believe it’ll help you get the life you want!

 Imagine being able to understand what people are really feeling and not just what they’re saying.
 Or, influencing people’s decisions because of how well you communicate?…Nope, this isn’t magic, it’s science.

 I’m an emotional person and society has sometimes made me feel like it’s one of my weaknesses, when in reality it is actually a strength… if you can learn to be smart about your emotions!
 When I say I’m emotional, I don’t mean I cry a lot.
 I rarely cry.
 I also don’t mean I rage either.
 What I mean is that I feel deeply.
 Learning more about emotional intelligence has helped me not only understand how to control and manage my emotions smarter, but also that emotional intelligence is an amazing gift we can all learn!
 After learning how to recognize and build emotional strength, I’ve realized I am actually pretty emotionally strong to begin with.
 I was raised to manage my emotions effectively from a young age, which stuck with me as an adult.

 Why You Need To Know Your EQ